 - Graphical display of popular plates (6, 12, 24, 96) for trend analysis

-- The display shows the most recent set of parameters
+- Display shows the most recent set of parameters

 - Automatic plate indexing operation with or without control well subtraction for resistance and potential difference (PD) measurements

 - Continuous data logging via USB (PC, Mac, Linux)

 - Saves date stamped data to a spreadsheet readable file on a USB drive

 EVOM3 Monitors Cellular Health